CptTr0ller/PoliticsOld/README.md

 Adds politics, territories, society, and war in Minecraft servers running Bukkit or its forks.

 **How to clone**
 >This project is made using Eclipse, you can clone it to your Eclipse workspace with EGit.
+The building environment is Windows 10 or Ubuntu 16.04 with Java 1.8 using Eclipse Mars